wework/grabbit/README.md

 # grabbit

-A lightweight message bus on top of RabbitMQ supporting:
+A lightweight transactional message bus on top of RabbitMQ supporting:

 1) Supported messaging semantics
     * One Way